 An overview of carers' rights

-Under the Carers and Disabled Children Act 2000, carers aged 16 or over who provide a regular and substantial amount of care for someone aged 18 or over have the right to an assessment of their needs as a carer.
+Carers aged 16 or over who provide a regular and significant amount of care for someone aged 18 or over have the right to an assessment of their needs as a carer.
 If there is more than one carer providing regular care in your household, you are both entitled to an assessment.

-Very occasionally, a 16 or 17 year old who cares for someone for a limited period may be entitled to an assessment.
-The local Trust has a responsibility to make sure a young carer's own well-being is looked after and that they receive the necessary support.
+Occasionally a 16 or 17 year old who cares for someone for a limited period may be entitled to an assessment.
+The local Trust is responsible for a young carer's well-being and ensuring the carer receives the necessary support.

-If you have parental responsibility for a child with disabilities, your needs as a carer will be assessed as part of a family needs assessment.
-You have the right to a family needs assessment under The Children Act 1989.
-You do not need to be the mother or father of the child.
+If you have parental responsibility for a child with disabilities, you have the right to a carer's assessment.
+You don't need to be the child's parent.

-The Act came into force in April 2005.
-It places a duty on local Trusts to ensure that all carers know that they are entitled to an assessment of their needs, and to consider a carer's outside interests - work, study or leisure - when carrying out an assessment.
+Local trusts must make sure all carers know they're entitled to an assessment of their needs, and to consider a carer's outside interests - work, study or leisure - when carrying out an assessment.

 Carers and direct payments